 Do anything, but retain control of your mind and emotions and keep it positive and constructive.

+#14.
 Boss?
 You Don’t Have a Go**amn Boss!

 You never have to deal with a bad boss if you never have a boss

-Never mentally accept any leadership of any undeserving ahole just because his picture is above yours in some meaningless org chart.
+Never mentally accept any leadership of any undeserving ahole just because his picture sits above yours in some meaningless org chart.